 Note.
 Please pay attention that if your first row is sort of column header like you see in the screenshot above, you shall not include it in the named range.

-For the detailed step-by-step instructions please see Creating a named range.
+For the detailed step-by-step instructions please see How to define a name in Excel.

 Things to remember: